-Although this number is typically associated with tribes and communities, it can also be used to look at organisations.
+Although this number is typically associated with tribes and communities, it can also be used to look at organizations.
 As soon as companies grow past a certain size, they start to see the cracks forming.
 Examples of these cracks are: duplicate work, new team members that you’ve never met or heard of, spending more time on internal politics than on defeating the competition, etc.

-With the added “social distancing” no matter what the size of the organisation the need to bring clarity to a company’s mission, processes, and values is more pressing than ever.
+With the added “social distancing” no matter what the size of the organization the need to bring clarity to a company’s mission, processes, and values is more pressing than ever.
 This includes individuals who are not newcomers.

 The best way to reinforce a company’s purpose is to truly “live it out” day in and day out.
 This is not just the managers’ job.
-Everyone in an organisation plays a role in creating cohesion and a common sense of purpose, by creating and participating in rituals.
+Everyone in an organization plays a role in creating cohesion and a common sense of purpose, by creating and participating in rituals.